cxcorp/cyber-course-project-2020/README.md

 See https://nodejs.org/en/download/

+After installing node, if you had a terminal open already, make sure you restart your terminal/console window (or editor if using integrated terminal) so that the PATH variable where your terminal searches for `node` is updated.

 ### Installing app dependencies

 Once node and npm are installed (npm comes with node), `cd` into this directory and run `npm i`.
 This will install all required dependencies.
 If your node version is too old, you'll probably get an error regarding the sqlite3 dependency's native additions.